Blog

 A few months back I stumbled across a litany of publicly listable service buckets and quickly realized most of them are created in every region AWS owns.
 Since some of the assets in the bucket predate my AWS usage prior to 2014, I stumbled across a few buckets that no longer exist hosting scripts.
 While that research was not fruitful, I decided to get a list of every possible service bucket to check to see if bucket namesquatting was possible on service buckets as they often hosted scripts.

 What helped fuel this research was me deciding to create a tool to scrape all AWS documentation for retrieval augmented generation(RAG) for AI systems over a month ago.
-I leveraged a tool I opened source called awsdocs features in my blog AI-Assisted Security Research to help do the searching for me.
+I leveraged a tool I opened source called awsdocs featured in my blog AI-Assisted Security Research to help do the searching for me.
 To get a comprehensive list all I had to do was leverage ripgrep and a few different regexes and list out as many buckets as I could find.

 rg "<code class=\"replaceable\">region</code>" .